Structure. Growth. Self-Respect.

 What to Expect

 MRT groups meet regularly and follow a clear, structured workbook that guides participants through progressive steps of reflection, responsibility, and personal change.
-Sessions are highly interactive, offering space for peer support and honest feedback.
+Sessions are interactive and provide space for honest discussion, peer support, and practical skill-building.

 How This Program Helps

-The skills you develop here don’t just help you complete a program—they help you build a foundation for real, long-term change.
+The skills developed in MRT do not just help participants complete a program — they help create a foundation for real, long-term change.

 Frequently Asked Questions